Evening Panel Discussion at Dynamic Earth

 Madiha Khan, PhD

 Madiha F. Khan, (PhD.
-Biomedical Engineering; PMP) is completing her tenure as Post-Doctoral Fellow at the Mykytczuk Lab in Laurentian University, and holds over $200,000 in successful scholarships, leadership and research awards.
+Biomedical Engineering; PMP) is completing her tenure as Post-Doctoral Researcher at the Mykytczuk Lab in Laurentian University, and holds over $200,000 in successful scholarships, leadership and research awards.
 During her short time in academia, she has published 4 papers, developed 4 different university courses, hired and directly supervised 7 High Qualify Personnel, given award-winning talks at local and international conferences, and served on various strategic visioning committees, most notably for the University of Toronto Mississauga.
 Madiha has extensive experience in the fields of biomedical engineering, microbiology, sustainable development and more generally process optimization.

 Ashley Kirwan, MSc, PGeo